-- a.
+a.
 List the terms and definitions here that provide the institutional standards for community engagement.
-Provide context for the creation of the definition and standards of high-quality community engagement, including how it was determined and approved, how it is used, and any evidence of its effectiveness in guiding community engagement on campus.
+Provide context for the creation of the definition and standards of high quality community engagement, including how it was determined and approved, how it is used, and any evidence of its effectiveness in guiding community engagement on campus in relation to your last classification.
+If the definition of community engagement has been refined/revised since the last classification, describe the rationale, process of change, and the extent to which the revision has had an impact.
 Additionally, upload the document or list the website link where the institution-wide definition of community engagement appears.
 You may skip "b" below if you answer "a" here.
-Proceed to "b" if unable to answer "a". - Describe how community engagement is understood on your campus (definition and terminology).
-It is also asking about the process that led to either an approved, institution-wide definition or the process that is underway to arrive at a shared definition. - This question asks about how your campus determines what high quality community engagement is and how those quality standards are put into practice. - b.
+Proceed to "b" if unable to answer "a".

+- i.
+Describe how community engagement is understood on your campus (definition and terminology).
+It is also asking about the process that led to either an approved, institution-wide definition or the process that is underway to arrive at a shared definition. - ii.
+This question asks about how your campus determines what high quality community engagement is and how those quality standards are put into practice. - b.
 If your campus does not have an institutional definition of community engagement, are there definitions and standards provided within a unit or division that are used to define community engagement?
 If so, list the terms and definitions for high quality community engagement.
-If you answered "a", skip. - Some campuses do not have an institution-wide definition but have different terminology and policies to arrive at a shared understanding of community engagement.
+If you answered "a", skip - i.
+Some campuses do not have an institution-wide definition but have different terminology and policies to arrive at a shared understanding of community engagement.
 Community engagement may go by different terminology depending on the academic and community context. - 3.
 Describe how the institution ensures that students, faculty, staff, and community partners have equitable access and opportunity to community engagement activities and partnerships.
-Equitable access and opportunity require focused efforts to address systems and structures that create barriers to participation.
-(Maximum word count of 500 words per response) - Responses should provide a concise and comprehensive overview of the relevant contexts that shape the institution's understanding of and approach to equitable access and opportunity as well as more specific descriptions of plans, infrastructure, activities, and assessed outcomes related to equitable access and opportunity for community engagement.
-The concept of "equitable access and opportunity" is informed by the concept of full participation. - "Full participation is an affirmative value focused on creating institutions that enable people, whatever their identity, background, or institutional position, to thrive, realize their capabilities, engage meaningfully in institutional life, and contribute to the flourishing of others (Sturm 2006, 2010) (Sturm, Eatman, Saltmarsh & Bush, 2008)."
-Full participation asks questions about and assesses who is and who is not included in prevailing definitions and practices of community engagement and articulates plans and processes to reciprocally and mutually beneficially partner with stakeholders, including those who live, work,
+Equitable access and opportunity requires focused efforts to address systems and structures that create barriers to participation.
+(Maximum word count of 500 words per response)

+Responses should provide a concise and comprehensive overview of the relevant contexts that shape the institution's understanding of and approach to equitable access and opportunity as well as more specific descriptions of plans, infrastructure, activities, and assessed outcomes related to equitable access and opportunity for community engagement.
+The concept of "equitable access and opportunity" is informed by the concept of full participation.

+"Full participation is an affirmative value focused on creating institutions that enable people, whatever their identity, background, or institutional position, to thrive, realize their capabilities, engage meaningfully in institutional life, and contribute to the flourishing of others (Sturm 2006, 2010) (Sturm, Eatman, Saltmarsh and Bush, 2008)."
+Full participation asks questions about and assesses who is and who is not included in prevailing definitions and practices of community engagement and articulates plans and processes to reciprocally and mutually beneficially partner with stakeholders, including those who live, work, and matriculate within higher education and those who physically or practically occupy physical or project spaces connected to higher education institutions.